ava-labs/avalanche-docs/docs/subnets/deploy-a-gnosis-safe-on-your-evm.md

 It is worth noting that you can also check the owners of the safe by using [Hardhat with your Custom EVM](https://docs.avax.network/dapps/smart-contracts/using-hardhat-with-the-avalanche-c-chain#interact-with-smart-contract).

-As we can see,`Owners` now includes a new address and `threshold`, the amount of signatures needed to execute a transaction, has increased to 2.
+As shown above, `Owners` now includes a new address and `threshold`, the amount of signatures needed to execute a transaction, has increased to 2.

 ### Send Native Currency from your Safe
 Lets apply the very same steps above to a workflow where we send the Native Currency of your Subnet to an EOA.